College Orchestra

 Music for auditions

-• Please prepare two brief contrasting excerpts from your instrument’s solo literature that demonstrate your expressive and technical capabilities.
-For example, this may consist of a fast, technical excerpt and a slow, expressive one.
-While ideally they are from different pieces, excerpts may be from the same piece—just make sure they are as contrasting as possible.
+- Please prepare two brief contrasting excerpts from your instrument’s solo literature that demonstrate your expressive and technical capabilities.
+For example, a fast, technical excerpt and a slow, expressive one.
+While ideally they are from different pieces, excerpts can be from the same piece—just make sure they are as contrasting as possible.

 Orchestra for Course Credit